pyeventsourcing/eventsourcing/docs/topics/deployment.rst

 If you wish to use eventsourcing with Flask and SQLAlchemy, then you may wish to use `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`__.
-You just need to define your active record class using the model classes from that library, and then use it instead of the library classes in your eventsourcing application object, along with the session object it provides.
+You just need to define your record class(es) using the model classes from that library, and then use it instead of the library classes in your eventsourcing application object, along with the session object it provides.

 The docs snippet below shows that it can work simply to construct the eventsourcing application in the same place as the Flask